DevExpress/testcafe/README.md

 ### Creating a Test

-TestCafe allows you to write tests using both TypeScript and modern JavaScript with the latest features.
+TestCafe allows you to write tests using both modern JavaScript with the latest features and TypeScript.
 Using of TypeScript brings you all the advantages of strongly typed languages: rich coding assistance, painless scalability, check-as-you-type code verification and much more.
 For more information about writing tests in TypeScript, see [TypeScript Support](https://devexpress.github.io/testcafe/documentation/test-api/typescript-support.md).

 To create a test, create a new .js or .ts file anywhere on your computer.